 Dr Cheryl Threadgold OAM

-Cheryl has completed a PhD research project on the history and culture of amateur theatre in Victoria with Swinburne University of Technology.
-She is honorary theatre writer/reviewer/review coordinator for the Melbourne Observer newspaper, and for six and a half years presented the non-professional theatre report on 3AW.
-As Convenor of the Bayside U3A Writers Group, Cheryl directs the writers’ plays for broadcast on 88.3 Southern FM.
+Honorary theatre writer/review coordinator for the Melbourne Observer newspaper since 2005, for over six years she presented the local theatre report on 3AW.
+Convenor of the Bayside U3A Writers Group, Cheryl directs radio plays for broadcast on 88.3 Southern FM.
 She has written short plays and full-length productions including the award-winning The Jewel by the Sea at historic Black Rock House.
-Cheryl worked behind the scenes in ABC Television for 29 years, and is currently Deputy Chair of the ABC Reunion Club.
+Cheryl worked behind the scenes in ABC Television for 29 years, and is currently Vice President of the ABC Reunion Club.

 Officeholders and committee members are elected by the membership every year at our AGM in March.
 If you would like to nominate for the committee or act as an officeholder please complete this nomination form.

 A proxy form for use at annual, general and special meetings can be downloaded using this link.